timhagn/100-days-of-code/r1-log.md

 Looked further into the code
 of mjml and IntelliJ Idea
-nearly crashed while indexing, after installation of that many (recursive) node_modules with "yarn" within the packages folder ^^.
+nearly crashed while indexing, after installation of that many
-Problem solved, no worries,
+(recursive) node_modules with
-but might look further into
+"yarn" within the packages folder ^^.
-VS Code nevertheless...
+Problem solved, no worries...

 ### R1D80